bsiver/PT-App/README.md

-# Introduction
-This project is being developed over the summer of 2011 for an internship at CME Group.

 # Directories

 The MongoWebService/ directory contains all of the code used to communicate to the MongoDB instance holding this project's data.
 This project uses the Jersey implementation of JAX-RS to implement a RESTful web service.